ZhenpengLin111/Content-Manager/README.md

 # ContentManager

 ContentManager is a Vue 3 backend system for content management.
-This project features user authentication, profile management, and comprehensive article management capabilities.
+This project features user authentication, profile management, and comprehensive content management capabilities.

 ## Table of Contents